Imipramine use while Breastfeeding

 Summary of Use during Lactation

 Milk levels of imipramine and its metabolite are low and have not been detected in the serum of breastfed infants.
 Immediate side effects have not been reported and a limited amount of follow-up has found no adverse effects on infant growth and development.
 Imipramine use during breastfeeding would usually not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
+A safety scoring system finds imipramine use to be possible during breastfeeding.
 Some experts consider imipramine one of the antidepressants of choice for nursing mothers.
-Other agents with may be preferred when large doses are required or while nursing a newborn or preterm infant.
+However, other agents may be preferred when large doses are required or while nursing a newborn or preterm infant.

 Imipramine is metabolized to desipramine which has antidepressant activity equal to that of imipramine.
 Desipramine is metabolized to 2-hydroxydesipramine which has antidepressant activity equal to that of desipramine.

-Maternal Levels Two women who were taking imipramine 50 mg daily for panic disorder had imipramine and desipramine breastmilk levels measured 1 month postpartum (time after dose not stated).
-In one, levels of impiramine and desipramine were 91 and 185 mcg/L, respectively.
+Maternal Levels.
+Two women who were taking imipramine 50 mg daily for panic disorder had imipramine and desipramine breastmilk levels measured 1 month postpartum (time after dose not stated).
+In one, levels of impramine and desipramine were 91 and 185 mcg/L, respectively.
 In the other only trace quantities were detected.